eabait/ui-methods/README.md

 Sometimes, is easier to apply best practices if we have a method to do so.
 This document will try to consolidate a set of development methods to create web applications with many of the best practices recommended by the community.

 ## Why?
 The [Merrian-Webster dictionary](http://beta.merriam-webster.com/dictionary/method) defines a method as *"a way, technique, or process of or for doing something"*.
 There are many activities that can be performed with a more predictable quality if we follow a method.
-Is easier to understand the various metrics yielded by a profiler if we have a method or model to do so, than if we try to navigate across all the information we get.
+For instance, is easier to understand the various metrics yielded by a profiler if we have a method or model to analize the data.
+Methods, and models provide us with principles and procedures to carry on tasks, and those principles and procedures are based on sound best practices.

 The following sections will provide links and a little bit of information for each of the methods I know for frontend development.

 ## Accessibility